charles-fox/linuxMultimediaProgramming/README.md

 #streaming to a virtual divce is called loopback and it needs to be enabled: sudo apt-get install v4l2loopback-dkms sudo modprobe v4l2loopback #(creates /sys/class/video4linux/video1 and /dev/video1 )

-In Ibex, use gstreamer loopback to read an incoming VLC video stream from the robot eg in RTP format, and create a gstreamer stream here into V4L.
+use gstreamer loopback to read an incoming VLC video stream from the robot eg in RTP format, and create a gstreamer stream here into V4L.
 Then python/CV doesn't care what the source was, it just looks like another webcam. (ffmpeg can also do this?)

 We can also do this to stream a video file into gstreamer/loopback(?). eg. to enable multiple processes to read the same stream and process it in parallel. gst-launch-0.10 filesrc location=~/Documents/my_video.ogv ! decodebin2 ! ffmpegcolorspace ! videoscale ! ffmpegcolorspace ! v4l2sink device=/dev/video1 (maybe is a bug in gstreamer here)